Advanced emergency medical technician: Scope of practice

+North Carolina has had an expansive scope for AEMTs since 2023.
+AEMTs are permitted, based upon local protocol adoption (as the protocols are optional), to intubate, insert supraglottic airways, start IVs and IOs, manually defibrillate in cardiac arrest, perform chest needle decompressions in traumatic arrests, and use a range of medications such as Epinephrine, Albuterol, Atrovent, Famotidine, Toradol, Magnesium Sulfate, IV Steroids, Antibiotics, Antipsychotics like Haldol, Dextrose, Glucagon, TXA, and Antiemetics like Zofran and Reglan.
+Adoption of these protocols are scattered with some agencies no longer recognizing AEMTs (Like Wake County EMS in Raleigh or MEDIC Mecklenberg in Charlotte), others adopting only some of the updated scope, and some adopting the entire updated scope.

 Oklahoma recognized an EMT-cardiac level until recently.
 However, that level has been phased out and providers in Oklahoma at the EMT-cardiac level have since been trained and certified to the paramedic level or downgraded to EMT-I.

+Oregon Recognizes both the National standard AEMT as well as an EMT INTERMEDIATE level.
+The Oregon EMT-I practices under a heavily modified I-99 Scope and is allowed to give a number of additional meds by standing order including opioids such as morphine and fentanyl, Antiemetics like Zofran and a limited range of cardiac anti-dysrythmics including Epinephrine 1:10000, Atropine, Amiodarone and Lidocaine.
+They can also operate a cardiac defibrillator in manual mode, provide basic interpretation of 4 and 12 lead ECGs and use nasogastric and orogastric tubes.
+EMT-I certifications are still actively offered at several of the states Community Colleges.

 Pennsylvania uses the National Registry AEMT examination, but does not require continued national registration when an AEMT renews.
 The Pennsylvania scope of practice for AEMTs is similar to the national scope except Pennsylvania adds: diphenhydramine (IV/IO/PO only), epinephrine 1:10,000 (for cardiac arrest only), ketorolac, naloxone (IN/IM/IV/IO only), and ondansetron.